-The Trustees expect to decide a date to wind up the Trust in the next financial year.
-Clause 20.1 of the Trust Deed enables the Trustees to wind up the Trust if all the Trust's assets have been applied in furthering the Trust objects, in other words, the Trust has no assets and all grants have been paid.
-As at 30 June 2022 equity is less than \$100,000, and most grants are forecast to be paid in the next financial year.
+May 2023, the Trustees resolved that as at 30 June 2023, the Trust need no longer continue and would be wound up.
+Clause 20.1 of the Trust Deed enables the Trustees to wind up the Trust if all the Trust's assets have been applied in furthering the Trust objectives.
+In other words, the Trust has no assets and all grants have been paid.
+As at 30 June 2023 equity was nil, all funds were distributed, and all grants paid.